Skip to main content

 Welcome to Patient Empowerment Pulse: Your Guide to Becoming Your Own Best Advocate

+Check out our storefront for self-advocacy tools and consultations.
+Or leave us a tip to show your support.
 Welcome to Patient Empowerment Pulse: Real-Life Wisdom from a Professional Patient Who I Am Welcome to Patient Empowerment Pulse, a blog built on the hard-won wisdom of someone who’s lived both sides of the healthcare divide.
 I’m Joanna, and this is more than just a health blog—it’s a survival guide for anyone trying to navigate chronic illness, complicated care teams, and a medical system that often feels like it’s working against you.
 I didn’t set out to become a professional patient.
 I trained for a career in culinary arts.
 But life had other plans.
 Over the years, I was diagnosed with lupus, Sjögren’s syndrome, spondylitic arthritis, inflammatory-onset diabetes, and a growing list of related conditions.
 That’s when I discovered that all my professional training didn’t fully prepare me for what it means to actually live this every day.
-This blog is where I share the strategies, hard-earned insights, and practical tools I’ve picked up along the way—not just from books and degre...
+This blog is where I share the str...

 How to Show Up Prepared for Your Specialist Appointment — Including Your Personal Patient History Document

 The first time I went to a specialist, I had no idea of what I was in for.
 Because of this, I felt a bit powerless when I got there and was lucky to just be able to keep my nervous hands still, much less do something as complex as self-advocacy.
 Luckily for me, I had stumbled upon a truly good doctor who walked me through the process and taught me the ropes.
-That's why I'm here now, to share what I've been taught and help my other friends in the chronic-illness trenches to get the care they need.
+That's why I'm here now—to share what I've been taught and help my other friends in the chronic-illness trenches get the care they need.

 Specialist appointments are precious—and often short.
 Whether you’re seeing a rheumatologist, endocrinologist, or any other specialist, showing up prepared can make the difference between a productive visit and a frustrating one.
 One of the most powerful ways to maximize your time is by bringing your own personal patient history document.